Paulien-L/Python_lib/README.md

 # Python_lib
-Collection of handy python code (beginner level)
+Collection of handy python code for a struggling biologist (beginner level)